petrelharp/pyslim/docs/tutorial.rst

-1. If you use msprime to simulate a tree sequence, and then use that to initialize a SLiM simulation, you have to specify the same sequence length in both: as in the examples above, the ``length`` argument to :py:meth:`msprime.simulate` should be equal to the SLiM sequence length *plus 1.0* (e.g., if the base positions in SLiM are 0 to 99, then there are 100 bases in all, so the sequence length should be 100).
+1. If you use msprime to simulate a tree sequence, and then use that to initialize a SLiM simulation, you have to specify the same sequence length in both: as in the examples above, the ``sequence_length`` argument to :py:meth:`msprime.sim_ancestry` should be equal to the SLiM sequence length *plus 1.0* (e.g., if the base positions in SLiM are 0 to 99, then there are 100 bases in all, so the sequence length should be 100).

 2. Make sure to distinguish *individuals* and *nodes*!